 Module 1.
-Introduction to Ecosystem-based Adaptation (EbA): This module will describe the socio-ecological system and relevant processes at the project site, specifically in terms of the characteristics of the ecosystem, economic assets, population and infrastructure.
+Introduction to Ecosystem-based Adaptation (EbA): This module describes the socioecological system and relevant processes at the project site, specifically in terms of the characteristics of the ecosystem, economic assets, population and infrastructure.
 It further provides guidance on the definition of the scope and problem to be addressed with the adaptation interventions.

 Module 2.
-Analyse climate risk and vulnerability for ecosystems and livelihoods: This module will grasp the concepts related to climate risk and vulnerability and include a stepwise approach to conducting the assessment using ALiVE tool and other suitable methodologies.
+Analyse climate risk and vulnerability for ecosystems and livelihoods: This module addresses concepts related to climate risk and vulnerability and includes a step-wise approach to conducting assessments using the ALiVE tool (Adaptation, Livelihoods and Ecosystem Planning Tool) and other suitable methodologies.
 It is designed to guide the process of risk analysis against the effects of climate change.
-It presents a series of steps to perform the hazard analysis, exposure analysis, vulnerability analysis that includes analyzing the sensitivity of ecosystems and the adaptive capacity of populations and ecosystems, as well as the identification of climate impacts.
+It presents a series of steps to perform the hazard analysis, exposure analysis, and vulnerability analysis (which includes analysing the sensitivity of ecosystems and the adaptive capacity of populations and ecosystems), as well as the identification of climate impacts.

 Module 3.
-Identify and prioritise EbA options: This module will present the process for identification of EbA options based on the previous steps.
-It will consider specific characteristics of the ecosystems and the identified climate risks. and prioritization of AbE measures: This phase provides a series of considerations to identify AbE measures with the potential to reduce risks to the effects of climate change.
-It also presents methodologies for prioritizing AbE measures, such as Cost-Benefit Analysis and Multi-Criteria Analysis.
+Identify and prioritise EbA options: This module presents the process for the identification of EbA options based on the previous steps.
+It considers specific characteristics of the ecosystems and the identified climate risks.
+This phase provides a series of considerations to identify the EbA measures with the potential to reduce risks to the effects of climate change.
+It also presents methodologies for prioritising EbA measures, such as Cost-Benefit Analysis and Multi-Criteria Analysis.

 Module 4.
-Design EbA options: This phase describes the necessary considerations to design the selected EbA solutions considering the stakeholder engagement, detailed activities, geographical scope and resources.
+Design EbA options: This phase describes the necessary considerations to design the selected EbA solutions, considering the stakeholder engagement, detailed activities, geographical scope and resources.